 There has been a shift from 'Walk Up' purchases to Online with communications messaging pushing this as 'essential' in managing COVID safety requirements.
-This took online bookings from circa 38% of all bookings to circa 60%, although 2022 saw audiences revert back to pre Covid buying behaviour.
+This has taken online bookings from circa 38% of all bookings to circa 60%.

 Domestic Tourism has driven much of the market, with holidays to Hampshire and Sussex driving daytrips to the site and local/regional audiences seeking out opportunities on their own doorsteps.